cesarfernandezg/stock-analysis/README.md

     b.
 Find the starting price for the current ticker.
     c.
 Find the ending price for the current ticker.
   6. Output the data for the current ticker.

+# Using Conditional formatting
+Conditionally format all the cells with a loop.